nikolassv/bartib/README.md

 ## The `.bartib` file

-Bartib safes a journal of all tracked tasks in a plaintext file.
+Bartib safes a journal of all tracked activities in a plaintext file.
 The file can either be specified via the `-f / --file` cli option or as a `BARTIB_FILE` environment variable.

 ## Commands